Warm Tunisian Salad (Salata Mechouia)

 - Start off by washing the peppers and tomatoes.
 Place them on a baking tray with the garlic and place under a hot grill (broiler) for about 20 minutes, turning every 5 minutes or so, until the skin is blackened and charred on all sides.

 - Remove from the grill and allow to cool slightly, before pulling away the skins, which should slide off very easily.
 Remove the stalks from the peppers, as well as all the seeds, and cut away the woody centres of the tomatoes.
-Remove the skin from the garlic cloves and transfer them into a Food Processor with the peppers and tomatoes.
-Add in the ground cumin, ground coriander, lemon juice and a sprinkling of salt and black pepper and pulse until everything is roughly blended through, a bit like in the picture below.
-You shouldn’t need to blend for more than about 10 seconds.
+Chop the grilled tomatoes, peppers, and garlic as finely as you can and transfer to a large bowl.
+Add in the ground cumin, ground coriander, lemon juice and a sprinkling of salt and black pepper and stir well to combine.
 Transfer to a serving bowl and stir in the olive oil gently with a spoon before serving immediately while still warm.
 Enjoy